sgoldenlab/simba/docs/third_party_annot_new.md

 If this dropdown is set to **WARNING**, then SimBA will show you a warning and skip appending annotations to the video that lack annotation data.
 If this dropdown is set to **ERROR**, then SimBA will stop appending the annotations and show you an error about which video is lacking annotation data.

+**5.** We may want to create a log file recording all of the **WARNINGS** displayed during the append process.
+If you want a log, tick the `CREATE IMPORT LOG` checkbox.
+The log will be saved in the `project_folder/logs` directory of your SimBA project and named something like `BORIS_append_20230328095919.log`.

+## TROUBLESHOOTING NOTES AND COMMON ERRORS

-then SimBA will **discard the annotations for the last 500 frames**.
-SimBA will print a warning in the main terminal window if this happens.
-Please make sure that the FPS of the imported video [registered in the video_info.csv file](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-3-set-video-parameters) and the video annotated in the third-party tool are identical - otherwise SimBA will get the frame numbers jumbled up.
+* Please make sure that the FPS of the imported video [registered in the video_info.csv file](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md#step-3-set-video-parameters) and the video annotated in the third-party tool are identical - otherwise SimBA may get the frame numbers jumbled up.